11 Tips to Create Incredible Light Painting Photos

 Are you amused by how light graffiti photos are created?
-Do you also want to learn this technique to add some new tricks to your photography skills?
+Do you also want to learn this technique to add some new tricks to your photography skills to capture light trails with painting on the air?
 Well, as long as you have the passion to master it, you will certainly be able to produce your own light graffiti masterpieces.

 First of all, what is light graffiti?
 More commonly known as light painting, this kind of photography requires drawing some shapes in the air using a light source and applying long exposure to capture the formed images.
 This art is actually one of the most fun types of night photography which allows you to play around with your photos using colorful or attractive lights.